Booster Gold (comic book): Plot

 52 Pick-Up is the first story arc (issues #1–6) of the series.
-Booster traveled through the ravaged time stream with Skeets and Rip Hunter to repair the damage done during 52 and to stop a group of supervillains that were exploiting temporal anomalies to eliminate the world's greatest heroes.
+Booster traveled through the ravaged time stream with Skeets and Rip Hunter to repair the damage done during 52 and to stop a group of supervillains who were exploiting temporal anomalies to eliminate the world's greatest heroes.
 Booster failed to save Barbara Gordon from being paralyzed and wished to try again, but Rip told him that the event was fated.
-Angry at Rip and wanting to save Ted Kord after Rip refused, Booster is visited by Dan Garret, Jaime Reyes, and a future Blue Beetle.
+Angry at Rip and wanting to save Ted Kord from being killed by Maxwell Lord, Booster is visited by Dan Garret, Jaime Reyes, and a future Blue Beetle.

 Blue and Gold covered issues #0, 7–10, and 1,000,000.
-Booster tried to save his best friend, Ted Kord, from being murdered, but the resulting change to the time stream created a wormhole of problems.
+Booster tried to save Ted Kord from being murdered, but the resulting change to the time stream created a wormhole of problems.
 Realizing the time stream would never be right as long as he is alive, Ted sacrifices his life.
 Rip perked Booster up by showing him that he had rescued his sister, Michelle, unbeknownst to her.

 Vicious Cycle ran in issues #11–12.
-When Batman, Robin, and Batgirl foiled a heist conducted by Killer Moth at the behest of 27th century time-traveler Wiley Dalbert, they were removed from the timeline.
+When Batman and Batgirl foiled a heist conducted by Killer Moth at the behest of 27th century time-traveler Wiley Dalbert, they were removed from the timeline.
 Booster and Michelle, now working under the name Goldstar, then helped the villains get away with their crime.

 Stars in Your Eyes spanned issues #13–14.
 When Daniel brought back a Starro spore from an attack in Paris, the alien invader used Rip to take over the world.
 Booster had to make a deal with Lady Chronos.
 Together, they stopped the invasion.